mark guildenzoph 11/30/2012 @ 11:11am

 Amen brother,they mess with our lives with no regret and I bet they also like to eat I wonder if they ever stop and think where their food comes from not the investors they cater to or stop to think about their jobs and what they are trading and where the corn,beans,wheat,cattle,and hogs come from it must be all magic it's just there.

-On Friday, the CME Group's corn, soybean, and wheat markets are expected to start mixed.
+On Tuesday, the CME Group's corn, soybean and wheat markets are expected to start higher.

-DES MOINES, Iowa (Agriculture.com)--Speculative selling pressure pushed the CME Group corn, soybean…
+DES MOINES, Iowa (Agriculture.com)--On Monday, the CME Group's corn, soybean, and wheat…